ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ## Creating Java actions
 {: #creating-java-actions}

-The process of creating Java Actions is similar to that of JavaScript and Swift Actions.
-The following sections guide you through creating and invoking a single Java action, and adding parameters to that Action.
+The process of creating Java actions is similar to that of JavaScript and Swift actions.
+The following sections guide you through creating and invoking a single Java action, and adding parameters to that action.

 In order to compile, test, and archive Java files, you must have a [JDK 8](http://openjdk.java.net/install) installed locally.